IULIAN-COSTEA/PA17_1/README.md

 ## **Overall technical findings**
 <div align="justify">

-- For these experiments using accuracy as key evaluation metric is very misleading and not recommended becuae of the very unbalanced data set 90% for the majority class.
-Considering the business context, identification of bank's clients that would accept a marketing campaing promotion (in this case a good interest rate deposit) the most important evaluation metrics are Precision, Recall and F1-Score overall but even more important in the context of the minority class (which in this case is the accepted promotion).
-Considering the above the experiments were designed to optimise(increase) F1-Score, which is a better metric for unbalanced dataset because is representing the optimal point between precision and recall metrics.
+  For these experiments using accuracy as key evaluation metric is very misleading and not recommended.
+This is because of the very unbalanced data set (90% for the majority class).

+  In the given business context, identification of bank's clients that would accept a marketing campaing promotion (in this case a good interest rate deposit), the most important evaluation metrics are Precision, Recall and F1-Score overall.
+However, an even more important metric are Precision, Recall and F1-Score the context of the minority class 1 (which in this case is the accepted promotion).

+  Considering the above, the experiments were designed to optimise(increase) F1-Score, which is a better metric for unbalanced dataset because is representing the optimal point between precision and recall metrics.
 </div>

-- Models selection and optimization techniques considered two stages:
+- **Models selection and optimization techniques** considered two stages:
   1. Selecting the best model using **GridSearch** and adjusting the hyperparameters for the best F1-score
   2. Finding the **optimal probability threeshold** for each model and comparing the results for **F1-Score maximization**
-- Techniques used to deal with unbalanced nature of the dataset and its size in Experiment A:
+- **Techniques used to deal with unbalanced nature of the dataset** and its size in Experiment A:
    - **Oversampling** using SMOTE
    - **UnderSampling** using: RandomUnderSampler, NearMiss-version1, EditedNearestNeighbours
    - **class_weight='balanced'** for all models where applicable